yizhanyun/yx/README.md

 `template-nextjs` - template of nextjs.

-**Note** Because of nextjs' desgin and complexity, it is NOT possible to run nextjs as an engine so in order to support unified nextjs development experience, duosite will run as proxy to nextjs server, when a request such as `http://next-js-site.localhost:5000/post` arrives, the quest is proxied to the next server running at subsite `next-js-site`.
+**Note** Because of nextjs' desgin and complexity, it is NOT possible to run nextjs as an engine so in order to support unified nextjs development experience, yx will run as proxy to nextjs server, when a request such as `http://next-js-site.localhost:5000/post` arrives, the quest is proxied to the next server running at subsite `next-js-site`.
 If you want to run multiple nextjs subsites, they should be configred with different port and the port should be configred in the settings of the subsite.

-You can run `yarn duosite ls` to show list of templates.
+You can run `yarn yx ls` to show list of templates.

-You can also run `yarn duosite new <template-name> <target-site-name>` to create a site with a template.
+You can also run `yarn yx new <template-name> <target-site-name>` to create a site with a template.

 You are welcome to submit pull request to add more templates.

 ### View Engine / Template Engine

-One goal of duosite is to allow users to experiment view engines easily.
+One goal of yx is to allow users to experiment view engines easily.

 Currently it only provides rudimental support for liquid engine developed of [harttle/liquidjs](https://github.com/harttle/liquidjs).